 Bring your appetite

-You’re going to want to hashtag #gatoronastick, and Popeye’s chicken with king cake (more on that below) for dessert might just be the Official Breakfast of Carnival.
+You’re going to want to hashtag #gatoronastick, and Popeye’s chicken with king cake for dessert might just be the official breakfast of Carnival.
 You’ll find great portable parade food and drink ideas here.

 See a Mardi Gras Indian, the 610 Stompers, and the Bourbon Street Awards